mgavinr/ardhome/docs/COMPONENTS.md

 * BJT is used to switch motors, as they gobble up current?
 * MOSFET is used for power circuits, as they grow moss.
 * The metal ones are good for heat dissapation, the thru hole is for a heatsink you glue on
+* Notes
+- Depletion mode acts like a closed switch top to bottom if no voltage diff between gate and source.
+But if you reverse the voltage like wire it wrong, it is open switch.
+This seems kinda like a diode to me.
+Depletion is drawn with no dashes.
+- Enhancement mode acts like a variable resister.
+The symbol is an E with arrow in middle dash.
+The base is a L kicked over.
+Base=Gate Emiiter=Source Collector=Drain.
+D ---> S
+- When voltage is applied between gate and source, high side DS current is on.
+When a low voltage is applied, the DS resistence is high.
+When some voltage the resistenace is low very low, it is RDSon and 27 mili ohm.
+A logical level mosfet has a VGS|VTH value of < 5v, that is, you can turn it on (resistence near zero) with less than 5v drop at V gate-source.
+When you apply a greater than VGS value here, no current really flows through from that side of the transister, it's just voltage.

 Some characteristics of a BJT transisters (like 2N3904 TO-92 TO-220big)
 ```